shaedrich/website/content/2019-08-27-ember-concurrency.md

 # Concurrency, the problems you don't know you have

-In user interface develompent, there are many intermediate states that must be accounted for.
+In user interface development, there are many intermediate states that must be accounted for.
 A user may click a button that triggers something that will take a while, such as an API request.
 Maybe a websocket connection needs to be established, or there is a page with search or autocomplete capabilities.